Jedylemindee/articles/flask-pytest.md

     return app.test_client()
 ```

-This way, you can easily test your flask routes :
+This way, you can easily test your routes :

 ```python
 # test_routes.py